decred/dcrdocs/docs/getting-started/user-guides/using-paymetheus.md

 ![Purchasing tickets](/img/Paymetheus-ticket-purchasing.png)

 To easily set up ticket purchasing for a stake pool, click the 'Manage pools button'.
 If you haven't already, you'll need to register with a stake pool (see above).
-Once you've registerd log in and look for your API key and copy it.
+Once you've registered, log in, look for your API key, and copy it.
 Select the pool you just registered with from the drop down.
 Paste the key into the 'API key' box, then click outside the box to update it.
 You should see a bunch of letters and numbers appear in the bottom box.
 Click 'Save'.
 You can now purchase tickets by clicking the 'Purchase' button!